Associate Professor of Hindi

 Old Hindi Poetry

-- the emergence of Hindi (including Khari Boli) as a literary dialect in various scripts;
+- the emergence of Hindi literary idioms (including Khari Boli) in various scripts;

 - textual transmission and Hindi manuscript culture;